 Industrial Control Systems, (also known as Industrial Automation and Control Systems, IACS) are used for managing the automated industrial process and capturing data logged from the flow of the processes.
 ICS supports network connectivity to improve operational tasks, including remote supervisory and monitoring.
 Operational technology (OT) relates to the hardware and software which is used to control the equipment within the ICS itself.
 Traditional OT & Information Technology (IT) environments were separate, meaning OT owners relied on the ‘air gap’ that separated OT from IT systems in order to protect them.
 Cloud Computing & IoT (Internet of Things) aims to connect OT & ICT (Information and Communication Technology) infrastructure to various devices using different network connectivity technologies, but this bridging of the traditional ‘air gap’ has resulted in widened endpoints to the industrial network, leaving ICSs exposed to ever-increasing security risks and vulnerabilities.

 Programmable Logic Controllers (PLC) serve as key component of ICS and OT systems and are equally susceptible to cyber-attacks, with inadequate access control and authentication within these systems posing a major challenge.
-As a result, 93% percent of all organizations with OT environments experienced hacking in the past twelve months by June 2022 with over 78% percent confronted with three or more security incidents.
+As a result, 93% of all organizations with OT environments experienced hacking in the past twelve months by June 2022 with over 78% confronted with three or more security incidents.
 The result is increased demand for enhanced authentication for ICS/IACS and ICS component manufacturers are now actively reviewing the design architecture in building robust password-based credentials.

 Key challenges related to OT & PLCs